jeuxtesteur/jeuxtesteur.github.io/japanese/adjectives.md

 ### i (い) Adjectives

+These adjectives are considered as true adjectives, we can use them directly in front of the word we want to modifiy.

 The adjective いい meaning good will be used, it is the only irregular adjective.
 The first い becomes よ in all tenses except non-past positive.

 #### Normal/Polite